Brot und Spiele

 Brot und Spiele (German for bread and games) is Germany's biggest Roman festival, annually held in Germany's oldest city, Trier.
 The festival takes place at two of the city's Roman monuments: the Amphitheatre hosts theatre performances that include many gladiator fights and the Imperial Baths are used to display the civil and military life in the vicus.

-In 2006 the festival was one of the winners of the "Germany - land of ideas" award.
+In 2006 the festival was one of the winners of the "Germany – land of ideas" award.

-The 2007 festival was from 10 to 12 August 2007 and, as Trier celebrated the 'Constantine year', Constantine the Great played an important role as - the Gladiator Show dealt with gladiator fights and intrigues at his wedding in Trier (in the year 307) and the mystic night was inspired by the mysterious death of his wife Fausta.
+The 2007 festival was from 10 to 12 August 2007 and, as Trier celebrated the 'Constantine year', Constantine the Great played an important role as – the Gladiator Show dealt with gladiator fights and intrigues at his wedding in Trier (in the year 307) and the mystic night was inspired by the mysterious death of his wife Fausta.

 In 2008 the festival took place from 15 to 17 August, the show in the amphitheatre will deal with an old legend from Trier: the deadly competition between the builder of the amphitheatre and the builder of the aqueduct.

 History

-Beginnings of the Rheinisches Landesmuseum
+Beginnings at the Rheinisches Landesmuseum

-The event "Brot und spiele" took place for the first time on July 12 and 13, 1997.
+The event "Brot und Spiele" took place for the first time on 12 and 13 July 1997.
 Under the motto "Brot und Spiele – Antikes (Er)leben im Amphitheater", the Rheinisches Landesmuseum Trier organised a large campaign weekend as part of the Rhineland-Palatinate cultural summer event series, which presented an ancient arena spectacle according to scientific findings.

-On July 12, 1997, Roman legionnaires of Legio XXII Primigenia and Legio VIII Augusta entered through the Porta Nigra and then into the Trier amphitheater.
+On 12 July 1997, Roman legionnaires of Legio XXII Primigenia and Legio VIII Augusta entered through the Porta Nigra and then into the Trier amphitheater.
 There they reenacted scenes from the storming of the city wall, as they probably happened in Trier in AD 187.

-On July 13, 1997, the spectacle took place with 50 actors based on a script by historians Wilfried Stroh and Marcus Junkelmann.
+On 13 July 1997, the spectacle took place with 50 actors based on a script by historians Wilfried Stroh and Marcus Junkelmann.
 After an entry, the official giving the game opened the gladiator games with a Latin speech and a sacrifice to the gods.
 There were exhibition fights, also with horses.
 Parallel to the event there was a special exhibition and a panel discussion in the State Museum.